geotrev/bulba/README.md

 ### Styles

-Similar to above, to add encapsulated styles, all you need to do is create a static getter called `styles` that returns your stringified stylesheet:
+Use the static getter `styles` and return your stringified stylesheet:

 ```js
 static get styles() {